Khurram Shehzad (politician): Early life and education

-He was born on 4 April 1962 in Faisalabad.
+He was born on 4 April 1955 in Faisalabad.

-He graduated from University of the Punjab in 1989.
+He graduated from University of the Punjab in 1983.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-72 (Faisalabad-XXII) in by polls held in October 2013.

-He was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-107 (Faisalabad-VII) in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-107 (Faisalabad-VII) in the 2018 Pakistani general election.
 He resigned in January 2023.

+Parting ways with PTI

+In May 2023, Sheikh Khurram Shahzad parted his ways with PTI while addressing a Press Conference.